nanobox-io/nanobox-docs/source/getting-started/launch-app.html.md

 title: Launch an App
 ---

-**Note:** To launch an app, you must first setup a hosting provider.
-This process is covered in the [Hosting Providers doc](/account/providers/).
+**Note:** To launch an app, you must first setup a hosting account.
+This process is covered in the [Hosting Accounts doc](/account/hosting-accounts/).

 To get started, click the "Launch New App" button in your dashboard.